amplication/bookstore-blog/README.md

   username: <github-username>
 ```

 Before we can declaratively create the secret used for authentication we need to create the GitHub Personal Access Token (PAT) used in the `password` field of the secret.
 Navigate to `Settings` on the profile navigation bar.
 Click on `Developer settings` > `Personal access tokens` > `Fine-grained token` & `Generate new token`.
-Set a `token name`, e.g., `argocd-repository-cluster-configuration` and set an `experation`, I would suggest for a year.
+Set a `token name`, e.g., `argocd-repository-cluster-configuration` and set an `expiration`, I would suggest for a year.

-Set the `Resource owner` to the user or organisation that the cluster configuration repository is in.
+Set the `Resource owner` to the user or organization that the cluster configuration repository is in.
 Set the `Repository access` to 'only select repositories' and set it to access only the cluster configuration repository.
 Lastly we need to give the token scoped permissions, for the integration to work we need the following: `Contents - Access: Read and write` & `Metadata - Access: Read-only`.

 `./secret/cluster-configuration-repository.yaml`
 ```yaml